How to Homeschool While Living Overseas

 3. Supplies.

-A communication note book (if someone other than yourself is teaching), a white board (You can go to a local hardware store’s cut wood section and find wall size white boards that you can hang on our classroom wall), craft/art supplies, a homework reward chart, a large desk with plenty of light, and a computer.
-Sometimes families living outside the U.S. may have trouble finding atlases, maps and posters, even the right kind of handwriting notebooks so you may want to pick these up in an American school supply store before you leave.
+Sometimes families living outside the U.S. may have trouble finding atlases, maps, and posters, and even the right kind of handwriting notebooks so you may want to pick these up in an American school supply store before you leave.
 It will hardly cost a thing and will add very little weight to your probably already over-weight luggage.

 3. Text Books from an Accredited Distance Learning School.

-5. A schedule.
+4. A schedule.

 The beauty of homeschooling is that you can be flexible enough to be flexible.
 A homeschooler’s day is typically shorter than the traditional school day because of its condensed style of learning.
-Many parents only need to devote three to four hours a day to structured learning, and their schedules vary depending on how many of their children are being home schooled or by when their child is most alert and at his best.
+Many parents only need to devote three to four hours a day to structured learning, and their schedules vary depending on how many of their children are being home-schooled or by when their child is most alert and at his best.

-6. Time.
+5. Time.

-7. When working with a hired teacher, you will need to establish some “house rules.”
+6. When working with a hired teacher, you will need to establish some “house rules.”

 A few situations to consider:

-• Personal phone and computer use.
-Make it clear when and where phone calls can be made, whose phone they should be made from and how and in what manner the computer should be used.
+- Personal phone and computer use.
+Make it clear when and where phone calls can be made, whose phone they should be made from, and how and in what manner the computer should be used.

-• Paid vacation and sick days.
+- Paid vacation and sick days.
 How many?
 What are the guidelines for calling in sick?
 How much time in advance should the teacher give for vacation days?

-• Tardies.
+- Tardies.
 What happens when the teacher arrives late several mornings in a row?

 Get all house rules in writing to prevent future misunderstandings.